 Anyone who knows me knows I am a list-maker.
 I love the thrill of writing or thinking of tasks with a little tick box on the side, and then acting with the intensity of a gazelle trying to escape an incoming leopard in getting those things completed (and then enjoying the eerily satisfying act of checking a tick in the little box).
 It’s what I do and how I’m wired.
 I’m constantly on the prowl for opportunities to optimise.

-On one hand, this has always been a fairly positive trait, thrusting me forward with motivation and the ability to follow-through in my professional and personal life and proverbially get sh** done.
-On the other, it opens the door to the potential for creeping dissatisfaction and, do I dare say it – discontentment!
+On one hand, this has always been a fairly positive trait, thrusting me forward with motivation and the ability to follow-through in my professional and personal life and getting it done.
+On the other, it opens the door to the potential for creeping dissatisfaction and, do I dare say it – discontent!
 Heaven forbid.
-The Contented Minimalist could be discontented?
 When you live in a state of perpetually scanning the horizon for new opportunities to improve or advance, it can be difficult to relax, and can create an unnecessarily black and white view of progress versus stagnation.

 Let’s take de-cluttering as the most tangible example I can provide.
-I have described our journey in clearing the stuff out of our lives since 2014.
+I have described my journey in clearing the stuff out of my life since 2014.
 It’s now almost 2018.
 I’ve been progressively de-cluttering for four years!
-Not in a constant way (that would just be too much), more like bursts a few times a year in an attempt to tackle the decades’ worth of stuff that we had unintentionally held onto.
-In the last few months, I’ve encountered what other writers and minimalists have aptly described as a ‘de-cluttering black hole’ – I ain’t got nothing left to de-clutter.
+Not in a constant way, more like bursts a few times a year in an attempt to tackle the decades’ worth of stuff that I had unintentionally held onto.
+In the last few months, I’ve encountered what other minimalists have aptly described as a ‘de-cluttering black hole’ – I ain’t got nothing left to de-clutter.
 Well, that’s probably not entirely true – there are always items boxed away that when re-visited will probably make the cut.
 But the bulk of the clutter?
 Gone.

-The point is that my husband and I have jointly sold, donated or binned all the stuff we no longer needed, and because we are getting pretty great at not buying much, we aren’t bringing excess in to our home.
+The point is that I have sold, donated or binned all the stuff we I no longer needed, and because I am now aware of my purchasing habits and am skilled at not buying much, I’m not bringing excess in to our home.
 Hence – clutter creep is not really an issue.
 Laugh all you like, but something strange happens when you get to this point – it’s like you want to keep going, keep de-cluttering, because you remember how darn good it felt when you first got started.
 The positive associations and motivation to simplify are still alive and kicking and you desperately want to keep harnessing that lest it fall away and old cluttery habits move back in.